-The 2008 exploration program at the Santa Barbara and Anit projects revealed two types of uranium mineralization: a near-surface horizon of uranium in poorly consolidated Cretaceous sediments, and lower-lying underlying mineralization of the surficial calcrete type.
-The latter, in which the uranium occurs in gypsum and calcite-rich strata, resembles that of the 74 million pound Langer Heinrich deposit in Namibia Below is a description of each property.
+Exploration programs at the Santa Barbara and Anit projects revealed two types of uranium mineralization in a near-surface horizon of uranium in poorly consolidated upper Cretaceous sediments and underlying mineralization of the surficial calcrete type.
+The latter, in which the uranium occurs in gypsum and calcite-rich strata, resembles the 23.8 million pound Lake Maitland deposit coming into production by Mega Uranium Ltd. and to the 74 million pound Langer Heinrich deposit in Namibia.